intel/appframework/README.md

 $("input:text")
 ```

 In some functions, an additional selector can be used.
-This can be a string, array, or a jQ.Mobi object.
+This can be a string, array, or a jqMobi object.
 We currently do not support functions